SaraDavis1991/Gender-Bias-Recognition-in-Political-News-Articles-for-Public-Release/README.md

 </p>

 (1) Download the articles at the relevant links.
 We cannot provide them here, due to copyright concerns.
 Save the articles in .json format under the Data drector as "articles_random_v4.json".
 You can change the name, but if you do so, you will need to update run_preprocessor.py <br/>
 (2) run run_preprocessor.py to generate the json files necessary for consequent tests.
-This will take a while: <br/>
+This will take a while, and the following json will be generated: <br/>

 (a) articles_random_v4.json - a randomized version of the articles in v3<br/>
 (b) articles_random_v4_cleaned.json - a randomized version with our cleaning implemented (no gendered pronouns/personally identifiable information)<br/>